natalieamalia/natalieamalia/essays/E5: Assignment 2.md

 ---
 layout: essay
 type: essay
 title:  E5: Reflecting on Assignment 2
 # All dates must be YYYY-MM-DD format!
 date: 2021-04-28
 labels:
 - Management and Information Systems
 - Assignment 2
-  - Programming
-  - Student
 ---
 <br>
 1. Provide a brief introduction to the assignment along with a link to this page for further details: